Sree1810/SQL_bike_sales_analysis/README.md

         GROUP BY year, country, product_category
         order by year;
         ```
-    2. Yearly Trends
+    2. Yearly Trends: Analyze the yearly distribution of revenue and profit
         ```sql
        SELECT year, SUM(revenue) AS total_revenue, SUM(profit) AS total_profit
         FROM bike_sales
         GROUP BY year
         ORDER BY total_revenue DESC;
         ```
-    4. Demographic Analysis
+    3. Demographic Analysis: Examine sales by age group and customer gender
        ```sql
         SELECT age_group, customer_gender,
         SUM(order_quantity) AS total_sales,